Leslie Street Spit

 The Leslie Street Spit, or officially the Outer Harbour East Headland, is a human-made headland in Toronto, Ontario, Canada, extending from the city's east end in a roughly southwesterly direction into Lake Ontario.
 It is about 5 km long.
 The Spit is the result of five decades of lakefilling by the Toronto Port Authority.
 It was conceived as an extension of Toronto Harbour, and has evolved into a largely passive recreation area.
-Naturalization had not been planned but the process is now actively managed by the Toronto Region Conservation Authority.
+Naturalization had not been planned but the process is now actively managed by the Toronto and Region Conservation Authority.
 A large portion of it is classified as an Environmentally Sensitive Area (ESA) and it is recognized as an Important Bird Area.

 Its common name is technically incorrect, since it is not truly a spit, but Torontonians almost never use the official name.
 The road running along the peninsula is a southern extension of Leslie Street, hence the popular nickname.
+The Canadian musical group Leslie Spit Treeo, prominent in the 1990s, took its name from Leslie Street Spit.

 History

 The Spit is a man-made landfill that began in the 1950s when the Toronto Harbour Commission began a project to create a breakwater for Toronto's Outer Harbour.
 It was part of a plan to expand the capacity of the harbour in anticipation of an expected increase in shipping traffic on the Great Lakes after the Saint Lawrence Seaway opened in 1959.
 However, owing to the containerization revolution of the 1960s, cargo traffic began to shift to East Coast ports, and shipping volumes in Toronto fell by almost half between 1969 and 1973.
 Thus, the need for an outer harbour never arose, and all cargo ships calling at Toronto still use the Inner Harbour, while the Outer Harbour sees only pleasure boat traffic.
-The spit is a man made successor of a natural sand bar / peninsula that existed to the north before infilling of Port Lands and connected to Toronto Islands before 1858.
+The spit is a man-made successor of a natural sand bar / peninsula that existed to the north before infilling of Port Lands and connected to Toronto Islands before 1858.

 While the original need for the landform was eliminated, the site continued to receive excavation and construction waste from the building of Toronto's subways, office towers and other large projects.
 In the late 1970s, dredgeate from the nearby Keating Channel was also dumped on the emerging spit, which was seen as a better solution than dumping the polluted material into open water.
 Dredging is an ongoing process and PortsToronto continues to dump silt and mud in the Spit's embayments.

 In the early 1970s, the Spit was one of up to a dozen landfill parks across the Toronto-area shoreline planned by the Toronto and Region Conservation Authority (TRCA, but then known as the Metropolitan Toronto Regional Conservation Authority).
 It began as a long, slender finger of bare land stretching out into the lake, and developed several lobes enclosing small bays.
 It was eventually colonized by a variety of plant life.